 Welcome to the IIIS local Page

 We are delighted that you will be a member of the IIIS community during this academic year.
 The purpose of the IIIS is to facilitate your research and to create a helpful research environment.
-For this purpose, it is necessary for all of us to pay attention to a few simple rules designed to ensure that the IIIS workspace is a productive and enjoyable place to work.
+For this purpose, please find below the IIIS Code of Conduct, which is designed to provide all ccupants of the IIIS research space with guidelines on the practical day to day life of the Institute.

 - Using Desk Space in IIIS

 - Fire Safety

 - Protocol for presence of Undergraduate Students in IIIS

 - FORMS Download Travel Reimbursement Form

 Download Casual Payroll Form

 - Submitting Discussion Papers